| |

 has to be conceptually understood before it can be directly perceived.
 The

-path is a temporary, provisional solution, an
+path is a temporary, contrived solution, an

 elaborate, efficient, ongoing & powerful auto-suggestion introduced,